jmuss07/Circuit-Python/README.md

 ![Simple servo wiring!](https://github.com/jmuss07/Circuit-Python/blob/main/Images/servo.png?raw=true)

 ### Reflection
 This one was a lot more challenging.
 Although I was able to get the servo code and capacitive touch code to work well independently, actually combining the two parts proved to be diffiucult.
-After a lot of trouble shooting, I was final;ly able to get it to work well!
+After a lot of trouble shooting, I was finally able to get it to work well!

 ## Ultrasonic_Sensor